survivejs/react-book/manuscript/05_react_and_flux.md

 We actually have more code now than before, but that's okay. `App` is a little neater and it's going to be easier to develop as we'll soon see.
 Most importantly we have managed to implement the Flux architecture for our application.

-### Dispatching in Alt

-Even though you can get far without ever using Flux dispatcher, it can be useful to know something about it.
-Alt provides two ways to use it.
-If you want to log everything that goes through your `alt` instance, you can use a snippet such as `alt.dispatcher.register(console.log.bind(console))`.

-You can use the same mechanism on the Store level.
-In that case you would trigger `this.dispatcher.register(...)` at the constructor.
-These mechanisms allow you to implement effective logging to your system.

 ### What's the Point?

 Even though integrating Alt took a lot of effort, it was not all in vain.
 Consider the following questions: